Madera Cyber Innovation Center &

-’87 Endowment Fund for Cyberworx Distinguished Lecture Program
+’87 Endowment Fund for USAFA Cyber Distinguished Lecture Program

-Our support of the cyber facility and lecture series will be a lasting legacy for our class and will help further the mission of our Academy and our nation’s future leaders.
+Our support of the Madera Cyber Innovation Center and Lecture Series will be a lasting legacy for our Class and will help further the mission of our Academy and our nation’s future leaders.
 This is an exciting opportunity and we look forward to your support!

 If you have any immediate questions, you may contact the Class of 1987 class gift committee at firstname.lastname@example.org.

 Make a "Recurring" gift of $19.87 / month for 12 months (total gift of $238.44), 24 months ($476.88) or 36 months ($715.32)